-House Republicans deny USPS delays despite evidence of service failures
+Dems hit House Republican for denying USPS delays

 GOP accuses Dems of ‘conspiracy theories,’ Postmaster General admits to mail delays

-The Ranking Member of the Committee on Oversight and Reform, Rep. James Comer, R-Ky., testified in front of the House Rules Committee Friday that there have been “no delays” occurring throughout the U.S. Postal Service despite reports of problems.
+The Ranking Member of the Committee on Oversight and Reform, Rep. James Comer, R-Ky., testified in front of the House Rules Committee Friday that there have been “no delays” occurring throughout the U.S. Postal Service despite reports of problems -- provoking criticism from Democrats.

-Comer’s testimony contradicts what the Postmaster General stated Friday morning when testifying in front of Congress.
+“Unfortunately, this is part of the problem," Rep. Carolyn Maloney, D-N.Y., the chairwoman of the House Oversight and Reform Committee, said.
+"Some Republicans would prefer to shut their eyes, put their hands over their ears, and shove their heads in the ground."

+The Postmaster General, testifying in front of Congress on Friday, acknowledged a "dip in the level of service."

 “We all feel bad about what the dip in the level of service has been,” Louis DeJoy said Friday, before saying that recent changes including the removal of mailboxes and sorting machines, preceded his June appointment.